yingding/ai-hackathon-022025/README.md

 This is the Agenda of Hackathon "🐱🐶 CODE - CREATE - CONNECT: The Ultimate Azure & Power Hackathon!" on May 2025.

-The Author of this repository are:
+The Authors of this repository are:
 * Natasa Krstin
 * Yingding Wang